 So, what can we learn from the beloved actress’s example?
 Quite a lot, actually.
 Here are 3 big lessons I think Betty White taught us during her lifetime:

 1. Find Small Ways to Make a Difference

 Over the years, many actors and actresses have used their celebrity to help animals.
 Richard Basehart (Voyage to the Bottom of the Sea) started Actors and Others for Animals after seeing a small dog thrown out of a moving car on a Los Angeles freeway.
 Tippi Hedren (The Birds, Marnie) founded Shambala, a big-cat refuge in Acton, California, in 1981.

 White was at the forefront of all this.
 In addition to her work with various animal welfare groups, she wrote a number of books that reflected her lifelong love affair with animals.

 She found ways to work animals into her shows:

 - In her series Pet Set (1971), she wrote and produced episodes that revolved around celebrities and their pets.

 - “Golden Girl” Rose was frequently seen caring for animals.

-- And in a recent Hot in Cleveland episode, Elka gets caught shooting paintballs at women wearing fur coats.
+- And in a Hot in Cleveland episode, Elka got caught shooting paintballs at women wearing fur coats.

-White has used everything at her disposal to help the animals she loves.
+White used everything at her disposal to help the animals she loved.
 Obviously, most of us don’t have her fame and money.
 But we can still find ways of making a difference.
 Fundraising, fostering, volunteering and doing trap-neuter-release are just a few things that come to mind.